All Episodes

 I was stopped at a stoplight when it began, and I saw a friend who I know to be conservative.

-I rolled down the window and I yelled at her.
+I rolled down the window, and I yelled at her.

-I said, Turn on a radio.
+I said, turn on the radio.

 She said, I already am.